-Miami and Florida Considerate Cooperation with Insurance Carrier’s Post-Claims Underwriting Investigation
+Considerate Cooperation With Life Insurance Carrier’s Post-Claims Underwriting Investigation

 In the typical life insurance policy, there is a generally included provision known as a “Cooperation Clause.”
-This clause requires a policyholder to assist the claim investigation in certain key respects.
+This clause requires a beneficiary to assist the claim investigation in certain key respects.

-Since this clause is one of many conditions for life insurance coverage, a policyholder or beneficiary’s outright refusal to cooperate can be used as justification for the insurer to deny coverage.
+Since this clause is one of many conditions for life insurance coverage, a beneficiary’s outright refusal to cooperate can be used as justification for the insurer to deny coverage.

-If an insurer denies a claim or coverage based on the insured’s lack of considerate cooperation, do not consider their view of events as absolute truth.
-The insurance company may not be acting in good faith, particularly if the insurance company expects the insured’s cooperation to further a post-claims underwriting investigation.
+If an insurer denies a claim or coverage based on the beneficiary's lack of cooperation, do not accept the insurance company's position as absolute truth.
+The insurance company may not be acting in good faith.

 Standard Cooperation Clauses Do Not Apply When Insurance Companies Act in Bad Faith

-Know that insurance companies do not require the insured’s cooperation for the benefit of the policyholder or their beneficiaries.
-Insurers want to pore over every detail of the policyholder’s financial documents, medical history, employment records and anything else that may justify a denial of coverage.
+Insurance companies do not require the insured’s cooperation for the benefit of the policyholder or their beneficiaries.
+Insurers want to pore over every detail of the policyholder’s financial documents, medical history, employment records in hopes of discovering a basis for a denial of coverage.